vikrem/PocketMine-Hack/README.md

 ## Finding the save file

-I found the save file in /data/data/ca.roofdog.pocketmine/shared\_prefs/ca.roofdog.pocketmine.xml Its horrendously slow to open in vim, but Firefox surprising does the job and also cleans up the "&quots\;" everywhere.
+I found the save file in /data/data/ca.roofdog.pocketmine/shared\_prefs/ca.roofdog.pocketmine.xml You might need to actually root your phone to access this.
+Its horrendously slow to open in vim, but Firefox surprising does the job and also cleans up the "&quots\;" everywhere in the file.

 We're mostly interested in the data under the key "\_data".
 This is your player data.
+You can see your gem count is literally just written right in here.

-We cannot directly edit it though!
-Doing so causes the game to invalidate your save and start anew.
+Can we simply just change it?
+Nope!
+Doing so causes the game to invalidate your save and reset all your data.
+But how did it know that we modified the save?

 ## Tracing Unity